ibm-build-lab/rag-webcrawling-scripts/README.md

 The order to run the scripts:

 1) run `get-urls-from-sitemap.py` to get urls from sitemap
-2) run `get internal-links.py` to get internal urls not in sitemap
+2) run `get-internal-links.py` to get internal urls not in sitemap
 3) run `get-all-link-data.py` to get the data from the links

 Use multithreading for faster crawling and answer saving.
 Some of the requests may be blocked by the host website or it is unable to handle the load at that time.
 This approach is to get the missing urls and rerun the script with multithreading, little bit manual but still much faster.